flutter/plugins/packages/firebase_analytics/README.md

 ## Getting Started

-See the `example` directory for a complete sample app using Firebase Analytics.
+See the `example` directory for a complete sample app using Google Analytics for Firebase.